 Grigera Naón is a renowned independent international arbitrator and consultant on business and international law matters.
 He was previously special counsel with White & Case LLP, secretary general of the International Court of Arbitration of the International Chamber of Commerce, and senior counsel with the International Finance Corporation in Washington, D.C.
 He has published and lectured widely on international commercial arbitration topics.

-Dr. Renata Brazil David is an adjunct professor at American University Washington College of Law, where she teaches business law and arbitration and a member of the advisory board of the Brazil-US Legal and Judicial Studies Program.
+Dr. Renata Brazil David is an adjunct professor at American University Washington College of Law, where she teaches business law and arbitration, and she is a member of the advisory board of the Brazil-US Legal and Judicial Studies Program.